Other Exercises

 Fill In the blanks, then press Score to check your answers

-Five hundred years ago
+Five hundred ago

-But knew the other
+But neither knew about the other

 On the Western side, our side

-The people had reddish skins
+The people had reddish brown skins

-And in huts, or wigwams
+And lived in huts, or wigwams

 On the Eastern side, in Europe

-The people were white skinned
+The people were skinned

 They had learned how to build